chikhang238/craw_post_urls/readme.md

 ```

 ## Usage
-- Set GECKOVER in line 26 of crawl.py.
+- Set GECKODRIVER in line 26 of crawl.py.
 - Firstly, you need to run worker.py for waiting the queue:
 ```bash
 python worker.py